spiral/docs/http/cookies.md

 # Cookies
-By default PSR 7 does not separate cookie headers from any other Response headers, this may create some problems while trying to work with cookies in an efficient way.
-To solve this problem, spiral provides 2 different compatible ways to manage cookie headers inside your controlers and middleware.
+By default, PSR 7 does not separate cookie headers from any other Response headers, this may create some problems while trying to work with cookies in an efficient way.
+To solve this problem, Spiral provides 2 different compatible ways to manage cookie headers inside your controllers and middleware.

 ## Set-Cookie String Header
 The first option is to create the cookie header within the response manually.
 To do that let's use the default `Reponse->withAddedHeader()`